William Morris: Red House and the Firm: 1859–1865

-Morris desired a new home for himself and his daughters resulting in the construction of the Red House in the Kentish hamlet of Upton near Bexleyheath, ten miles from central London.
+Morris desired a new home for himself and his family resulting in the construction of the Red House in the Kentish hamlet of Upton near Bexleyheath, ten miles from central London.
 The building's design was a co-operative effort, with Morris focusing on the interiors and the exterior being designed by Webb, for whom the House represented his first commission as an independent architect.
 Named after the red bricks and red tiles from which it was constructed, Red House rejected architectural norms by being L-shaped.
 Influenced by various forms of contemporary Neo-Gothic architecture, the House was nevertheless unique, with Morris describing it as "very mediaeval in spirit".
 Situated within an orchard, the house and garden were intricately linked in their design.
 It took a year to construct, and cost Morris £4000 at a time when his fortune was greatly reduced by a dramatic fall in the price of his shares.
 Burne-Jones described it as "the beautifullest place on Earth."

 After construction, Morris invited friends to visit, most notably Burne-Jones and his wife Georgiana, as well as Rossetti and his wife Lizzie Siddal.
-They aided him in painting murals on the furniture, walls, and ceilings, much of it based on Arthurian tales, the Trojan War, and Geoffrey Chaucer's stories, while he also designed floral embroideries for the rooms.
+They aided him in painting decoration on the furniture, walls, and ceilings, much of it based on Arthurian tales, the Trojan War, and Geoffrey Chaucer's stories, while he also designed floral embroideries for the rooms.
 They also spent much time playing tricks on each other, enjoying games like hide and seek, and singing while accompanied by the piano.
 Siddall stayed at the House during summer and autumn 1861 as she recovered from a traumatic miscarriage and an addiction to laudanum; she would die of an overdose in February 1862.

 In April 1861, Morris founded a decorative arts company, Morris, Marshall, Faulkner & Co., with six other partners: Burne-Jones, Rossetti, Webb, Ford Madox Brown, Charles Faulkner, and Peter Paul Marshall.
 Operating from premises at No. 6 Red Lion Square, they referred to themselves as "the Firm" and were intent on adopting Ruskin's ideas of reforming British attitudes to production.
 They hoped to reinstate decoration as one of the fine arts and adopted an ethos of affordability and anti-elitism.
 For additional staff, they employed boys from the Industrial Home for Destitute Boys in Euston, central London, many of whom were trained as apprentices.